Aid that does not need repaid

 If you were awarded a Nursing or Health Profession loan, you will need to complete Promissory Note and Entrance Interview (must be completed yearly.)

-Students and their families can borrow additional loan funds to help meet their college costs using Alternative Loan programs.
+Students and their families can borrow additional loan funds to help meet their college costs using Private Education Loan programs.
 These credit based loan programs are provided by commercial lenders and are not supported by state or federal financial aid funds.
-Some alternative loans may require interest payments while the student is enrolled in school.
+Some Private Education Loans may require interest payments while the student is enrolled in school.

 The federal Parent PLUS Loan program enables parents with good credit histories to borrow money to pay the education expenses of their children.
 The student must be a dependent undergraduate student, making satisfactory academic progress and attending school at least half-time.
 How to apply for a Parent PLUS Loan.